 Liberation Festival Zoetermeer attracts many visitors to Van Tuyllpark

-Under a beaming sun and in a festive atmosphere, Zoetermeer celebrated 80 years of freedom Monday during the 25th edition of the Liberation Festival.
-The location in the Van Tuyllpark was effortlessly found by thousands of visitors.
-The grounds filled up early with a wide audience from young to old.
-Celebrating 80 years of freedom was the focus throughout the day, with room for both celebration and reflection.
+Under a radiant sun and in a festive atmosphere, Zoetermeer celebrated 80 years of freedom on Monday during the 25th edition of the Liberation Festival.
+The location in the Van Tuyllpark was easily found by thousands of visitors.
+The grounds filled up early with a wide audience of young and old.
+Celebrating 80 years of freedom was central throughout the day, with room for both celebration and reflection.

-At the Story House, visitors were able to talk with veterans during the special speed dating program, which grew into one of the most appreciated parts of the day.
+In the Story House, visitors could talk to veterans during the special speed date program, which grew into one of the most appreciated parts of the day.
 Young and old listened with fascination to the personal stories and experiences - an impressive way to reflect on the value of freedom.

 Peak in the afternoon

-The children's program proved popular beyond expectations.
-Families flocked to the many activities and performances, culminating in the arrival of Kabouter Plop.
-Over the course of the day, the site became increasingly crowded and the festival reached its peak in the afternoon with the spectacular performance by Paul Elstak.
-Podium 2, where local artists and DJs performed, also managed to attract a large crowd.
-The performance by Wipneus en Pim created festive scenes and the Dutch party with Sven Versteeg got the crowd moving.
+The children's program proved to be more popular than expected.
+Families flocked to the many activities and performances, with the highlight being the arrival of Kabouter Plop.
+As the day progressed, the grounds filled up more and more and the festival reached its peak in the afternoon with the spectacular performance by Paul Elstak.
+Podium 2, where local artists and DJs performed, also attracted a large audience.
+The performance by Wipneus and Pim provided festive scenes and the Dutch party with Sven Versteeg got the audience moving.

 The closing of the festival was provided by La Fuente, who closed the 25th anniversary of the festival in style with a spectacular laser, light and special effects show.
-The audience responded enthusiastically and remained in droves until the last moment.
+The audience responded enthusiastically and remained present en masse until the very last moment.

-With a turnout of 15,000 visitors, the organization looks back on a successful edition.
+With an attendance of 15,000 visitors, the organization looks back on a successful edition.